 After the key is cut, burrs are removed- usually by buffing the key with a rotary wire brush either mounted on the key machine itself or on a grinding machine.

 Below is another illustration of the key machine I designed just now, a little closer up.

 The above illustration shows the key blank and original key inserted in the vices of the key machine and the alignment device in place, shown in red.

-A key factor (if you'll pardon the expression) in cutting accurate keys is alignment of the key blank in relation to the original key.
-The cutting wheel is in a fixed position, but the guide can be adjusted in or out to compensate for the gradually wearing away of the cutting wheel during the course of duplicating thousands of keys.
-Keys and key blanks are fully inserted into the vices so that their backs are against a ledge inside the jaw of each vice, therefore their relative distance from the cutting wheel is the same.
+A key factor (if you'll pardon the expression) in cutting accurate keys is the alignment of the key blank in relation to the original key.
+The cutting wheel is in a fixed position, but the guide can be adjusted in or out to compensate for the gradual wearing away of the cutting wheel during the course of duplicating thousands of keys.
+Keys and key blanks are fully inserted into the vices so that their backs are against a ledge inside the jaw of each vice.
+This way, their relative distance from the cutting wheel is the same.

-Above at right is a close up of a key blank inserted in the vice with the stop of the key resting against the alignment device.
+Above, on the right side, is a close-up of a key blank inserted in the vice with the stop of the key resting against the alignment device.